btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 Please also make sure that you are running either LND or C-Lightning, as lnbits depends on one of them being present.

+- Before running the commands below, make sure you are root, by running: `sudo su -`
 - Run `docker exec -ti $(docker ps -a -q -f "name=postgres_1") psql -U postgres`
 	- within the psql console run: `CREATE DATABASE lnbits;`
 	- within the psql console run: `quit;`